reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

    cd /vagrant
    reahl shell -sdX -- reahl unit

-This will change into the directory of each separate Reahl component, and run its tests in turn.
+The last command changes into the directory of each separate Reahl component, and run its tests in turn.

 Browsers and seeing stuff
 -------------------------

-We use `an Xpra display server <https://xpra.org/>`_ for the Vagrant box.
+We use `an Xpra display server <https://xpra.org/>`_ for the Vagrant machine.
 It allows headless operation and sharing GUI windows for pair programming.

 When you run tests a per above instructions, the browser is fired up